hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 Following the successful recovery or removal of any structural variants we will rerun the segmentation, copy number smoothing and minor allele ploidy smoothing with the updated structural variants to produce a final set of copy number segments and breakpoints.
 Note that the purity estimation does not change.

 ### 8. Identify germline copy number alterations that are homozygously deleted in the tumor
-During the smoothing process, regions that are homozygously or heterozygously deleted from the germline are smoothed over for the purposes of producing the somatic output .
+During the smoothing process, regions that are homozygously or heterozygously deleted from the germline are smoothed over for the purposes of producing the somatic output.
 However, as some of these regions are of specific interest we include them in a separate germline copy number output that contains the homozygous deletes from the germline as well as any deletes that are heterozygous in the germline but homozygous in the tumor.

 ### 9. Determine a QC Status for the tumor